 updating to the compat classes.
 When you use the compat versions you can remove

 registerMediaButtonReceiver() and any methods from

 In Android 8.0 (API level 26) and later, the

 object containing configuration

 and performance information, expressed as a map of attributes and values.

 getMetrics() method is defined for these media classes:

 Metrics are collected separately for each instance and persist for the lifetime of the instance.
 If no metrics are available the method returns null.
 The actual metrics returned depend on the class.

-Note: The android-ScreenCapture sample further demonstrates the use of the APIs covered on this page.
+To download a sample that demonstrates the use of the APIs covered on this page, see Android ScreenCapture.